 But you know what?
 Stephen King's first novel wasn't The Stand.
 It was a tight-packed little masterpiece called Carrie.

-Once I followed King's lead, focused on intimacy and let go of my aspirations of a sweeping and grand narrative, the project finally become manageable.
-After years spent struggling with this beast of a story, I was suddenly dealing with a focused and fast-paced narrative that had a clear theme and a nice sense of rhythm and harmony.
+Once I followed King's lead by focusing on intimacy and letting go of my aspirations of a sweeping and grand narrative, the project finally become manageable.
+After I spent so many years struggling with this beast of a story, I was suddenly dealing with a focused and fast-paced narrative that had a clear theme and a nice sense of rhythm and harmony.

 Before long, finally publishing the book was no longer a distant pipe dream; it had actually become an attainable goal.
 In shortening the length of my novel, I made my life as a writer much easier.